 Find the Pilates Equipment that Works for You at Sheppard Method Pilates

 Sheppard Method Pilates incorporates a variety of Pilates equipment options for students with a wide range of mobility and strength in their practice.
-Our Los Angeles Pilates instructors can help students find the right equipment to suit their needs, including the Reformer and the Cadillac platforms.
+Our Westwood Pilates instructors can help students find the right equipment to suit their needs, including the Reformer and the Cadillac platforms.
 Let our team build the Pilates routine that works for you and helps you excel in your practice.

 What Is the Difference Between the Pilates Reformer and the Cadillac?

 The primary difference between the two tables is that the Cadillac has additional vertical bars and cables and a raised frame that resembles a canopy frame.
 The original Reformer utilizes a table with springs and a sliding mechanism without added suspension aids.

 One affords students variability in platform-based movements while the other incorporates in-air movements.
 The Cadillac helps students achieve a wide range of movements without the need for weights or auxiliary equipment.
 It helps practitioners utilize their body weight to push, pull, and engage the core while suspended upon its hanging apparatus.